lydiazheng/310_KB/README.md

 		a b c
 		j

-2.I have uploaded the exmaple onto the repo.
-Pleas feel free to run the code directly using the example provided.
+2. I have uploaded the exmaple onto the repo.
+Please feel free to run the code directly using the example provided.